illsk1lls/PXEServer/README.md

 This is a work in progress and proof of concept.. please don't take it too seriously ;P<br> The initial version can hang if the program is forcibly closed while the Http background job is running,<br>
-for now either reboot or close any running powershell processes to correct the issue, or be patient when closing the program.<br>
+for now either reboot or close any running powershell processes to correct the issue, or be patient when closing the program with the Esc key.<br>

 Stability updates and fixes coming soon.
 And any help is appreciated/welcomed.